User guide#

 wav_loader.plot()

-For descriptions of all PyAnsys Sound classes and helpers, see API reference.
-These classes have four methods in common:
+For descriptions of all available PyAnsys Sound features, see API reference.
+Most features are implemented as classes that all share these four basic methods:

-• process(): Performs the operation that the class was made for.
-This method must be called explicitly every time an input parameter is changed.
+• process(): Performs the operation intended for this class.
+This method must be explicitly called every time an input parameter is changed.

 • plot(): Plots the output of the class.
 Depending on the nature of the output, the plot might be different.

-• get_output(): Gets the outputs as a DPF object (either a Field or a FieldsContainer object).
+• get_output(): Gets the outputs as DPF objects (Field or FieldsContainer, for example).

-• get_output_as_nparray(): Gets the output as a NumPy array.
+• get_output_as_nparray(): Gets the output as NumPy arrays.